About Application Risk Management

 Veracode is the only on-demand provider in the marketplace to offer a full application risk management solution.
 This solution includes an application inventory definition and an application security policy that provides multiple analysis methods and standard security ratings.

-Application Risk Management
+About Application Risk Management

 While it may seem obvious that as part of a risk assessment organizations need to create a portfolio of their applications that are being developed, purchased, or maintained by an outsourcing provider, in practice it is a challenging exercise.
 With the advent of low-cost offshore development, open source and low-cost commercial software it is common to see application "sprawl" as individual groups or business units may have contracted work that previously would have required higher capital costs and formal approvals.
 When conducting an application inventory, involve business units, procurement and vendor management to ensure all software that was or is entering the organization has been identified.